rafaelfess/vanilla/README.md

 - It is JIT-compiled, can run in browsers, Node, Deno, GraalVM and even Rhino.
 - Hassle-free, no build tools required.
 No webpack or Parcel.
 Not even Rollup.
-- Vanilla is so easy, it does not even require any documentation.
+- Vanilla is so easy, it does not even require any specialized documentation.
 - It has a larger community than any framework.
 In fact, more than any **programming language**.
+- Does not attempt to create a whole new environment for developers.
+They just use it.
 - Unlike mainstream frameworks/libraries, it does not _attempt_ to support browsers and engines.
 Instead, browsers and engines strive to support it.
 - Supports [cross-framework components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are easy to debug.
 - ES Modules is built-in and works great with HTTP 2.
 - Tweakable routing with the [History](https://developer.mozilla.org/en-US/docs/Web/API/History_API) API.
 - Powerful `fetch` API, so you don't need `axios` or other alternatives.
 - Built-in CSS-in-JS support, although I advise against it.
 SSR support too.
-- Does not create a whole new environment for developers.
-They just use it.
 - Built-in `map`, `filter`, `reduce`, `forEach` for FRP, so you won't need bloated RxJS observables and operations.
 - Strong object APIs for creating, assigning, freezing, defining properties, and more.
 - Runtime object reflection with the Reflect API.